SpenceKonde/megaTinyCore/megaavr/libraries/USERSIG/README.md

 This function uses the _update_ method to write its data, and therefore only rewrites changed cells.

 This function returns a reference to the `object` passed in.
 It does not need to be used and is only returned for conveience.

+This should be obvious, but don't use `USERSIG.put()` to store something that won't fit in the USERROW.
+Addresses wrap around, and what you saved will come out looking very different.

 ### **Subscript operator:** `USERSIG[address]` [[_example_]](examples/usersig_crc/usersig_crc.ino)